Nothing political about meetings with LJP MP, Kanhaiya : Nitish | Politics

-Bihar Chief Minister Nitish Kumaron Wednesday insisted that nothing much should be read intohis recent meeting with an MP of the LJP, which is headed byhis bte noire Chirag Paswan, since members of Parliament andthe state legislature call on him regularly over mattersrelating to their constituencies.
+Bihar Chief Minister Nitish Kumaron Wednesday insisted that not much should be read intohis recent meeting with an MP of the LJP, which is headed byhis bete noire Chirag Paswan, since members of Parliament andthe state legislature call on him regularly over mattersrelating to their constituencies.

 About the visit of CPI's Kanhaiya Kumar to his keyaide and cabinet colleague Ashok Choudhary, the chiefminister said that the former JNU student leader and an MLA ofhis party had met him earlier but did not discuss politics.

-Nitish Kumar, who gave up the post of JD(U)s nationalpresident recently but continGFues to wield supreme controlover it, was asked by reporters at the partys stateheadquarters here whether Paswan needs to worry after LJPNawada MP Chandan Kumar Singhs visit to the chief minister'sofficial residence on Sunday.
+Nitish Kumar, who gave up the post of JD(U) nationalpresident recently but continues to wield supreme controlover it, was asked by reporters at the party's stateheadquarters here whether Paswan needs to worry after LJPNawada MP Chandan Kumar Singh's visit to the chief minister'sofficial residence on Sunday.

-Notably, the Singh's visit came less than a monthafter LJPs lone MLA Raj Kumar Singh had taken part in a booklaunch ceremony held at Choudhary's residence.
+Notably, Singh's visit came less than a monthafter LJP's lone MLA Raj Kumar Singh had taken part in a booklaunch ceremony held at Choudhary's residence.

-Chirag Paswans rebellion against Kumar ahead of theBihar assembly election in which he fielded candidates againstJD(U) nominees, cost the party dearly causing its tally tofall below 50 in the 243-strong house.
+Chirag Paswan's rebellion against Kumar ahead of theBihar assembly election in which he fielded candidates againstJD(U) nominees, cost the party dear causing its tally tofall below 50 in the 243-strong House.

 The LJP and JD(U), both NDA allies, have since been atdaggers drawn.
 At a recent NDA meeting in New Delhi chaired byPrime Minister Narendra Modi, Paswan excused himself citingill-health after the JD(U) raised strong objections overinvitation having been extended to him despite hisbrinkmanship in the assembly poll.